lucasdewes/Match-3-BOT/README.md

 I updated the project and resolved some intermittent bugs.

-Also modified the code so it could work on a quadHD monitor (2560 x 1440), specifically to work on the match 3 game (like candyCrush) there is in the Act3 of the current event Crownfall https://www.dota2.com/newsentry/4178852863469164127
+Also modified the code so it could work on a quadHD monitor (2560 x 1440), specifically to work on the match 3 game (like candyCrush) there is in the Act3 of the current event Crownfall of Dota 2 https://www.dota2.com/newsentry/4178852863469164127